A-League Men: League championships

-As of the 2024–25 season, 16 different clubs have competed in the league, with eight having won the trophy, and nine winning at least one premier's plate.
-6 clubs have won a Premiership-Championship double, a feat achieved 11 times in total.
+As of the 2025–26 season, 16 different clubs have competed in the league, with nine having won the trophy, and 10 winning at least one premier's plate.
+Six clubs have won a Premiership-Championship double, a feat achieved 11 times in total.

-The winner of the regular season tournament is dubbed the 'Premier' while the winner of the grand final is the season's 'Champion'.
-This differs from other football codes in Australia, where 'premier' refers to the winner of the grand final and the winner of the regular season is the 'minor premier'.
+The winner of the regular season tournament is dubbed the "Premier" while the winner of the grand final is the season's "Champion".
+This differs from other football codes in Australia, where "premier" refers to the winner of the grand final and the winner of the regular season is the "minor premier".